Setup

 • Restart the computer to make sure the environment variable has taken effect.

-• Check correctness of the environment variable by running the following command in the console:
+• Check that the environment variable is set correctly by running the following command in the console:

 On Windows